-25:14 AGAIN (KINGDOM OF HEAVEN) - The object of this parable was to show, that our blessings come from God, we are accountable to Him, and should so use them as to meet His approbation.
+25:14 again - The object of this parable was to show, that our blessings come from God, we are accountable to Him, and should so use them as to meet His approbation.
 (CB)

 Another parable about the end times.
 (TLSB)